-Defective Products Attorney – South Carolina Product Liability Lawyer
+Defective Products Attorney – Charleston Product Liability Lawyer

 Everything from batteries to airplanes have been discovered to have something that went wrong in the manufacturing process.
 While every company strives to create a product that is the best on the market, sometimes there are errors.

 Every product has some type of government agency that double checks the work of a manufacturing company.
 These are the people who often find the defects as they track the performance of the product.
 If they feel it is a danger they will ensure it is pulled off the market for purchase and encourage owners to bring it in to be fixed or to be replaced.

 Because just about anything can be defective and can cause damage of some kind, defective product liability claims come in nearly limitless forms.
 Most cases, however, fall into one of three broad categories:

 - Defective manufacture;